danieldickison/transmission-site/donate.markdown

 ## Donation Information

-This project hires 8 trans artists to collaborate on each quilt with a goal of 20 quilts over the next two years.
+This project hires 8 trans artists to collaborate on each quilt.
+Our project goal is to make 20 quilts over the next two years.
 We work with interviewers, audio editors, commissioned artists and textile designers and quilters.
 We also pay a team of trans and queer community advisors who help envision the project on a broad scale.
 That is to say, these quilts cost money, and if you’re someone with access to that resource, we’d love your support.

 80% of the total project budget goes directly to trans artists with the remaining portion allocated for materials.